brainvisa/casa-distro/doc/source/index.rst

 Updating projects
 -----------------

-To update to the most recent versions of the projects sources, and rebuild, it is simply a matter of re-running ``python casa-distro.zip bv_maker`` or simply ``casa_distro bv_maker`` (with corresponding options, if needed).
+To update to the most recent versions of the projects sources, and rebuild, it is simply a matter of re-running ``casa_distro bv_maker`` (with corresponding options, if needed).

 Customizing projects
 --------------------